 The Steering Committee made up of 9 representatives of the members, and includes the co-chairs of the working groups.
 Seats on the Committee, including the chair and vice chair, are fixed for two years, renewable consecutively once.
 The Committee meets bi-monthly, and holds one in-person meeting annually.

-The Steering Committee overseas the development of the work of the Consortium.
-Consisting of 9 members representing fee paying member of the consortium, the co-chairs of the working groups, and supported by a Coordinator, they meet virtually bi-monthly and once in person annually.
 The first annual meeting of the Steering Committee was held in September 2017, at the offices of Europeana Foundation, The Hague, Netherlands.
 The minutes of that meeting are publicly available here.
 Minutes of subsequent meetings will be published in due course.